Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 An overdose of Veramyst is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
 These conditions can be serious or even fatal in people who are using Veramyst.

 Veramyst side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Veramyst: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Veramyst: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: